 Making Spend Matter is a network of 7 European cities that have worked together to take a more strategic approach to public procurement to enhance the sustainable impact of their public spend and help tackle social, economic and environmental challenges.

 The Making Spend Matter network forms part of the URBACT Transfer Networks, which are a collection of European cities that come together to create, share, adapt and reuse Good Practice learning tools to promote integrated and sustainable urban development.

 URBACT (a programme promoting collaborative city working to identify good practice and improve urban policies) awarded 97 cities from across Europe with the Good Practice Label.

 Amongst them, Preston was recognised for its work with anchor institutions around progressive public procurement and spend analysis.

-Our motto is "changing procurement, changing cities!"
+Making Spend Matter's motto is "changing procurement, changing cities!"